millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 [-5 -6 -7 -8]

 .. warning::
-    Remember in python, index starting at 0!
+    Remember in python, indexing starts at 0!

 .. note::
        ``my_matrix[1,2]`` will do the same thing as  ``my_matrix[1][2]`` for ``np.ndarray``s.
 For two dimensional python lists, only ``my_matrix[1][2]`` is valid.

 Other NumPy Tools
 ~~~~~~~~~~~~~~~~~
-What is the funcitonal difference bet
 When you make a NumPy array, it isn't an ``int``, ``str``, ``float``, or ``bool``, it is something called an object of type ``numpy.ndarray`` (which stands for n-dimensional array).
 Objects in python are just one more way to represent data.
 When an object is made, it has **attributes** that contain different information about the object.
 We get attributes with the ``.`` notation.
 We will learn more about objects later, but for now you just need to know how to use object attributes.
 As an example, if our array is named ``array1``, then:

 - ``array1.ndim`` will tell you the number of dimensions of the array